• Skip to primary navigation

 Variations & Substitutions

-• Chocolate and Mint: Add ½ teaspoon of peppermint extract to the dough for a refreshing minty twist.
+• Chocolate & Mint – Add ½ tsp peppermint extract for a fresh twist.

-• Double Chocolate: Mix in mini chocolate chips like these chocolate chip sugar cookies.
+• Double Chocolate – Mix in mini chips like these chocolate chip sugar cookies.

-• Espresso cookies: add a ½ tsp of espresso powder for a chocolate coffee flavor.
+• Espresso – Stir in ½ tsp espresso powder for a mocha flavor.

-• Filled Cookies: Sandwich two cookies together with chocolate ganache, Nutella, or cream cheese frosting for a decadent treat like these chocolate thumbprint cookies.
+• Filled Cookies – Sandwich two cookies with ganache or frosting, like these chocolate thumbprint cookies.

 Recipe Questions

-How do I keep the dough from sticking while rolling it out?
+How do I stop the cookies from spreading?

-Absolutely!
-Wrap the dough tightly in plastic wrap and store it in the freezer for up to 3 months.
-Thaw in the refrigerator overnight before rolling and cutting.
+Yes, wrap it well and freeze for up to 3 months.
+Thaw in the fridge before rolling out.

 Print